shoyer/stephanhoyer.com/_posts/2015-03-22-numba-vs-cython-how-to-choose.md

 by Jake VanderPlas.

-The bottom line is that even though performance is why we reach for tools like Numba and Cython, performance does not provide a good basis for choosing one over the other.
-Here are the questions I asked myself when making that choice for my projects.
+The bottom line is that even though performance is why we reach for tools like Numba and Cython, it doesn't provide a good basis for choosing one over the other.
+So here are the questions I ask myself when making that choice for my projects.

-## Is this code for one-off use or a library?
+## Will other people be deploying your code?

 Cython is easier to distribute than Numba, which makes it a better option for user facing libraries.
 It's the preferred option for most of the scientific